pragmint/open-practices/practices/migrate-to-monorepo.md

 ## Deciding to Polish or Pitch

-After experimenting with this practice for **one month**, bring the team together and ensure the following metrics and/or signals have changed in a positive direction:
+After experimenting with this practice for **one month**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction:

 ### Fast & Measurable